BACK TO WANNEROO JUNIOR / SENIOR

 Competitors are reminded that crossing the circuit during practice or racing is strictly prohibited, unless permission has been given by the Clerk of Course.

 15. ANTI-DOPING POLICY

 All competitors and officials are advised that drug testing may take place in accordance with MA’s Anti-Doping Policy, as carried out by the Australian Sports Anti-Doping Authority.
-Refer to GCR 11 for details.
+Refer to MA website for details.

 If any doubts exist over banned substances it is recommended competitors contact the Drugs in Sport Hotline 1800 020 506.
 When drug testing takes place, AWARDS may be delayed at MWA’s discretion until the results of the tests are known.

 16. ALCOHOL TESTING PROCEDURES